microsoft/XmlNotepad/docs/help/options.md

 frequency defined in the updates.xml file.
 See [Updates](updates.md) for more information on how this works.

 ### Validation
-You can turn off DTD validation.
+You can turn off DTD validation and you can modify the size of the node line/col index.
+This limit exists because it takes a lot of extra memory to index the location of every node in a large document and can make editing very large XML files slower.

 ### XmlDiff
 Options that control how the XmlDiff works when you compare XML documents.